wejhink/map-mayhem/README.md

 - Anyone preparing for geography-related exams or competitions
 - Users seeking a mobile, on-the-go learning tool using spaced repetition techniques

+For detailed analysis of our target audience and their expectations, see [TARGET_AUDIENCE.md](docs/TARGET_AUDIENCE.md).

 ---

 ## 🚀 Installation